lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_013_multiversal_equality/README.md

 error.

 ## Steps
-- Create a new file `exercises/build.sbt`

-- Add the code `scalacOptions in Compile += "-language:strictEquality"` to opt in to safer multiversal equality
+- Enable multiversal equality at the project level by adding `-language:strictEquality` to the Scalaa compiler options in `project/Build.scala`

 - Use the course notes on Multiversal Equality and your experience from the exercise on `given`s to make the code compile with the flag `-language:strictEquality` enabled
-    - Hint: The simplest solution will probably involve using `Eql.derived`
+  - Hint: The simplest solution will probably involve using `CanEqual.derived`

 - Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass